RodrigoSarmento/ros_autonomous_robot/README.md

 Building
 ------------

-- Create a new path in src and copy everything to this path.
+- Create a new path in "~catkin_ws/src" and copy everything to this path.
 - In path "CMAKE" change file "Findaruco.cmake" to your file Findaruco.cmake, this file can be found in your building Aruco path
 - In path catkin_ws